apache/daffodil-site/site/unsupported.md

 * dfdl:encoding using CCSIDs {% jira 2000 %}
 * dfdl:useNilForDefault {% jira 1412 %}

+#### XPath Features

+* Arbitrary precision for numeric operations (+, -, *, div, idiv, mod) is only used in specific cases.
+This can potentially lead to loss of precision or overflow/underflow.
+The rules for promoting operands are as follows:
+  * If both operands are xs:long, xs:unsignedInt, or a subtype, both operands are promoted to xs:long
+  * If one operand is xs:float or xs:double and the other is xs:float,
+    xs:double, xs:long, xs:unsignedLong, or a subtype, the operands are
+    promoted to xs:double
+  * If one operand is xs:integer or xs:nonNegativeInteger, and the other is xs:integer or a subtype, both operands are promoted to xs:integer.
+  * Otherwise, both operands are promoted to xs:decimal

 The above listings are derived from this [DFDL Language New Features JIRA Report ](https://s.apache.org/daffodil-unimplemented-dfdl-language-features).